Sharkboy-j/Kebler/README.md

 ## Some info

-Kebler is GUI for Transmission Daemon (local or remote) Kebler is developed using .Net Core 3.0.
-And still in beta
+Kebler is GUI for Transmission Daemon (local or remote) Kebler developed using .Net Core 3.1 and still in beta

 [Official Transmission RPC specs](https://github.com/transmission/transmission/blob/master/extras/rpc-spec.txt)